Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Development and Evaluation

 \Cref{tab:rat-iden-dev} reports the performance of the three prompting strategies across components.
 Overall, reasoning-based few-shot (CI-RFS) achieves the highest accuracy, with 72.0\% precision, 93.7\% recall, and 88.3\% F2-score.
 It substantially outperforms both the few-shot (CI-FS) and zero-shot (CI-ZS) strategies, which rank second and third, respectively.
-In practical terms, this means that CI-RFS correctly identifies about nine out of ten rationale-bearing sentences, and that roughly seven out of ten sentences it identifies as rationale indeed convey rationale.
+In practical terms, this means that few-shot-reasoning (CI-RFS) correctly identifies about nine out of ten rationale sentences, and that roughly seven out of ten sentences it identifies as rationale indeed convey rationale.
 These results indicate that providing exemplars with explanations enables the LLM to better learn how to recognize rationale.
-In fact, when examining the relative improvement (RI) across strategies (\Cref{tab:rat-iden-rel-inc}), we observe that the presence of explanations for the exemplars is the key factor driving CI-RFS’s superior performance, yielding gains over CI-FS of 16\% in precision, 5\% in recall, and 8\% in F2-score (compared to CI-FS vs. CI-ZS improvements of 0\%, 4\%, and 3\%, respectively). \Cref{tab:rat-iden-rel-inc} reveals that combining both exemplars and their explanations leads to substantial gains in precision (16\% RI of CI-FS vs CI-ZS) and recall (4\% RI of CI-FS vs CI-ZS) , thus explaining the superiority of CI-RFS.
+In fact, when examining the relative improvement (RI) between strategies (\Cref{tab:rat-iden-rel-inc}), we observe that the presence of explanations for the exemplars is the key factor driving few-shot-reasoning (CI-RFS)’s superior performance, yielding gains over CI-FS of 16\% in precision, 5\% in recall, and 8\% in F2-score (compared to few-shot (CI-FS) vs. zero shot (CI-ZS) improvements of 0\%, 4\%, and 3\%, respectively).

-Looking at performance by component in \Cref{tab:rat-iden-dev}, we observe that \goal\ is the easiest to identify, with CI-RFS achieving very high precision and recall (96\%+).
-For \need\ and \alternative, CI-RFS attains high recall but lower precision (59.5\% and 50\%, respectively).
-As discussed earlier, given the scarcity of rationale-bearing components, it is generally more beneficial for the model to maximize recall—ensuring that it captures as many rationale sentences as possible—even if this comes at the cost of precision.
-From this perspective, we consider CI-RFS’s performance acceptable for the task.